 I have been at the MSD at Melbourne University teaching architectural practice and design since 2006.
-Prior to this I worked in architectural offices, research organisations and in my own practice.
+Before this I worked in architectural offices, research organizations and in my own practice.
 I have taught design at RMIT and Melbourne University.
 I once worked for a dot-com until it imploded.

 I currently write here about: architecture, urban design, technology, and architectural history.
 I see architecture as a domain which requires research that is future driven and directly confronts the dilemmas that architects face.
 I hold grave fears for the profession’s continuing existence.